apocalyptech/ft-explorer/README.md

 Credits
 -------

-The bundled pre-dumped object data is taken from BLCMM, by [LightChaosman](https://www.youtube.com/channel/UCgJ6TA5sZ_Rwc1LPDYbQT1Q), and is included with their gracious consent.
+The bundled pre-dumped object data for TPS is taken from BLCMM, by [LightChaosman](https://www.youtube.com/channel/UCgJ6TA5sZ_Rwc1LPDYbQT1Q), and is included with their gracious consent.